Tiger Tracker: Follow Tiger Woods shot-by-shot in Round 2 of BMW Championship

 Everything looked to be in order from a health perspective and Woods was swinging freely throughout the afternoon.
 He’s trying to get inside the top 30 in the FeeEx Cup standings by week’s end in order to qualify for the Tour Championship at East Lake, but he’ll need to make some serious moves over the next three days in order to get there.

 Woods tees off at 10:37 a.m. for Friday’s second round alongside Billy Horschel and C.T.
 Pan.
-We’ll be tracking every shot with live updates and analysis.

 Comments